OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 At this point, you have seen how web SSO works between two applications accessible to members of the Customer group.

+# Module 4: Exploring the Okta Data Model

-# Lab 4.1: Get an API token and set up the Postman Environment
+## Lab 4.1: Get an API token and set up the Postman Environment

 🎯 Objective: Create an Okta service account for administrative tasks and associations with API tokens.
 Set up the Postman environment to make API requests to Okta.